 Click here to download a PDF of The Terri Brodeur Breast Cancer Foundation (TBBCF) 2023 Granting Process

 The foundation seeks to fund broadly the very best proposals across all relevant disciplines and as such focus areas can include basic, pre-clinical, clinical research and clinical care.
 While there are no strict limits, fellowships are generally intended to support PhD, MD/PhD and MD physician scientists at earlier stages of their careers to enable them to establish/develop independent programs and compelling careers in breast cancer research.
 The award period is two years with a 1-year renewal to occur upon reporting of successful completion of the year one research goals in a report sent to the Foundation.
-Stipends are $50,000 per year, with the intention that all funds are strictly used for direct support of the grantee or their research program.
+The stipend is $125,000 distributed in $25,000 increments as funds are needed, with the intention that all funds are strictly used for direct support of the grantee or their research program.

 The foundation maintains the highest standards and thus no minimum quota of grants are made in any one year.
 However, given the outstanding quality of candidates requesting support since the founding of the Terri Brodeur Breast Cancer Foundation, the committee seeks to fund as many meritorious fellowships as is financially possible each year.
 As such, it is our expectation that the grant administrators and mentors at each institution proactively carry out prescreening of proposals or applicants as is appropriate.
 We ask that this occurs as an active process as it greatly enables the administration of the funds.
 We are happy to provide additional guidance on this last point as may be needed.